The causal interpretation of acceleration factors: Introduction

-The focus of this paper is formalization of the causal interpretation of the estimands of AFT models in the presence of unobserved heterogeneity, for which we will parameterize cause-effect relations with generic structural causal AFTs.
-We prove that the acceleration factor indeed yields an appropriate causal interpretation in the presence of heterogeneity in the hazard rate of unexposed individuals (i.e., frailty) and in treatment effect.
-The fact that frailty does not affect causal interpretation in AFT models has been pointed out previously in the time-invariant setting (\cite{keiding1997role, aalen2015does}), but is here formalized and extended with effect heterogeneity and to the time-variant setting.
-This highlights a key distinction between the acceleration factor and the estimand of the Cox model, while the latter estimand differs from the causal effect of interest in the presence of frailty and heterogeneity (\cite{post2024built}), the acceleration factor maintains the desired causal interpretation in the presence of both.
+The focus of this paper is formalization of the causal interpretation of the estimands of AFT models in the presence of unobserved heterogeneity, both in the hazard rate under no treatment (i.e., frailty) and in treatment effect.
+We prove that the acceleration factor indeed yields an appropriate causal interpretation in the presence of frailty and heterogeneity in the treatment effect and present examples using structural causal models.
+The fact that frailty does not affect the causal interpretation in AFT models has been pointed out previously in the time-invariant setting without effect heterogeneity (\cite{keiding1997role, aalen2015does}), but is here formalized.
+This formalization highlights a key distinction between the acceleration factor and the estimand of the Cox model, while the latter estimand differs from the causal effect of interest in the presence of frailty (\cite{post2024built}), the acceleration factor maintains the desired causal interpretation.
+Moreover, our results apply to the general time-variant setting with effect heterogeneity.
+In these settings, the acceleration factor is time-varying and again has a clear and meaningful causal interpretation.